 Our depositary has agreed to share with us certain fees payable to the depositary by holders of ADSs.
-For fiscal year 2020, the depositary shared with us US\$0.9 million, after deduction of applicable U.S. taxes.
+We anticipate that the fees shared with us by the depositary, after deduction of applicable U.S. taxes, will be substantially similar to those shared with us during fiscal year 2020, or approximately US\$0.9 million.